Why Does Babybel Cheese Come in Wax? (Explained!)

 That being said, you can rest assured that there is no Bisphenol in Babybel’s wax coating.

-In fact, the wax coating has passed many strict regulatory standards and has been marked as “food safe.”
+The wax coating has passed many strict regulatory standards and has been marked as “food safe.”

 So, if you or your pet accidentally (or even purposefully) ingest the red wax coating, there will be absolutely no harmful effects.